My First RC Car

 My dream of having a radio controlled race car probably started in the mid ’50’s.
 I had been flying a control line Wing Ding airplane made for engines up to .o49 cubic inch.
 I, of course, bought a Herkimer OK Cub .099 to double the power.

 More power meant bigger crashes so I had to do some rebuilds after spectacular wing overs.
-When I finally bent the crank, I began to contemplate sticking closer to the ground with a gas powered car.
-Shirt cardboards from Dad’s laundry made great art boards:
+When I finally bent the crank, I began to contemplate sticking closer to the ground with a gas-powered car.
+Shirt cardboards from Dad’s laundry made great art boards for some after school projects for a junior high kid in the 60’s:

 Above – The tether cars of the day had an inline engine and bevel gear set, so I based my plans on that concept initially.